ODreyBren/Chapter-4---Exploring-the-Causes-of-New-Selectorates-in-Political-Party-Leadership-Races/README.md

 **Q11.
 Consultative Process 3** Which of the factors depicted Figure 1 necessary for a reform to advance to the consultation process?

+**Q12.
+Reform Enactment** How do parties enact the reform of the leadership selectorate?

 # Code
 ```R